nofate/ankibot/README.md

 # AnkiBot - Telegram Language Learning Assistant

 🤖⚠️ This is an experimental project to explore Cursor capabilities.
-All of the code and this README were generated with only minor manual one-time fixes like string formatting or adding emojis
+All of the code and this README were generated with only minor manual one-time fixes like string formatting or adding emojis.

+Almost pure vibe coding exprience.

 ## Overview